-U.S. Postal Service Should Continue Curbside Delivery
+U.S. Postal Service Should Continue Mail Delivery to the Home

 Centralized delivery may require developers to incur increased costs in the form of land to be used for the units themselves, as well as for access and parking, and possibly other safety and security features, none of which will be provided by the USPS.
 And centralized delivery can be particularly problematic for projects that are already underway.

-In many cases the USPS has failed to adequately notify developers, engineers, surveyors, planning and zoning administrators, homeowners, or homeowners associations of this change in policy, thus necessitating the redesign of subdivisions that have already been approved or are under construction.
+In many cases the USPS has failed to adequately notify developers, engineers, surveyors, planning and zoning administrators, home owners, or home owners associations of this change in policy, thus necessitating the redesign of subdivisions that have already been approved or are under construction.

 There has been inconsistent and uneven application of the POM by local postmasters or district designees and the POM does not provide adequate guidance as to when alternative delivery modes may be approved.